 As Bitcoin has become more widely used and as greater quantities of Bitcoin have been mined the price has risen sharply since early 2013.

 Bitcoin transactions are managed by a network of independent computers using the blockchain which acts as a decentralised, digital public ledger for all Bitcoin transactions.

 The information stored in the blockchain is open to anyone and because of the high level of transparency makes Bitcoin transactions exceptionally secure.
 Records stored using blockchain cannot be altered retroactively and must be confirmed and collaboratively authenticated by a community of Bitcoin “miners” or the overall network majority.

 Benefits of Bitcoin trading

 Bitcoin is a cryptocurrency and as a decentralised asset it is free from interference by a single country, macro events or natural disasters which can impact more traditional asset classes.
-Because Bitcoin is not traded on an official exchange, you can trade 24 hours a day, 7 days a week.
+Because Bitcoin is not traded on an official exchange, you can trade 24 hours a day.

 When you trade Bitcoin:

 - You will pay no Capital Gains Tax or UK stamp duty when you Spread Bet